Urban Chic: 2024: three-year-old season

-He spent the summer recuperating, and came back to the turf at the St Lite Kinen in Autumn.
-After running among the pack in the inside of the field, he slowly started to push up his position, before showing immense speed on the final stretch.
-He passed the others in the field, and managed to score his first graded race victory after his unimpressive last race.
+He spent the summer recuperating and came back to the turf at the St Lite Kinen in Autumn.
+After running among the pack on the inside of the field, he slowly started to push up his position before showing immense speed on the final stretch.
+He passed the others in the field and managed to score his first graded race victory after his unimpressive last race.

 On the Kikka Sho held on October 20, after moving up from the middle to the front of the pack, quickly passed the rest of the pack on the final stretch, leading the horse to win his first Grade I title.
 This was the third St Lite Kinen winner, after Symboli Rudolf and Kitasan Black, to win the Kikka Sho since Japan adopted graded race.
 Also, at this race, the groom in charge, Makoto Gunji, won the Best Turned Out Award.

+Urban Chic was announced to end his season at the Arima Kinen in December, sticking with Lemaire as his jockey.
+As the race favourite, he missed his break but recovered well into the middle position, running in the inside lane.
+He had a good striking position leading up to the third corner, but he struggled to climb uphill in the later phase and finished in sixth place.